Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Method

-For each iteration, we assume the output is similar to the input.
+\paragraph{Denoising regularization} For each iteration, we assume the output is similar to the input.
 By that we force the network to penalize for large gaps, and de-facto promote minor updates, usually referred to as noise or outliers in this paper.
-That is a standard approach to perform denoising.
-Denoting the previous layer matrix as $\softP$ and the output of a single DG2N iteration as $\softP^*$ we have
+Denoting the previous layer matrix as $\softP$ and the output of a single DG2N iteration as $\softP^*$, the denoising regularization takes the form of: